 And there are some other issues, too.
 Wild fish swim in polluted waters and exist at the top of very long food chains.
 As a result, many wild fish today are contaminated with dangerous levels of mercury, polychlorinated biphenyls (PCBs), and other toxins.
 And industrialized fishing operations are practically strip-mining the oceans, leaving fish stocks depleted, eviscerating marine food chains, and threatening the viability of the commercial fishing industry for future generations.

 What about fish farms?
 They have some big, big problems, too.
-So more people are wondering what is it about seafood that seems beneficial – and whether there are any better ways to derive the benefits, without devastating our oceans or exposing consumers to dangerous levels of pollution.
+So, more people are wondering what it is about seafood that seems beneficial — and whether there are any better ways to derive the benefits without devastating our oceans or exposing consumers to dangerous levels of pollution.

 Types of Fishing

-When we think of fishing, we conjure up images of intrepid fisherman in yellow oilskin jackets bravely sailing out of the harbour, enduring lashing rain and fierce winds, and returning at the end of the day with a fresh catch.
+When we think of fishing, we conjure up images of intrepid fishermen in yellow oilskin jackets bravely sailing out of the harbor, enduring lashing rain and fierce winds, and returning at the end of the day with a fresh catch.
 That romantic vision has nothing to do with how fish are caught these days.
 The modern fishing industry relies on two methods for the vast majority of its product: trawling in oceans and seas, and farming in human-made lakes and tanks.

 Wild-Caught Fish